kvarak/dnd/docs/_Classes/warlock.md

     You can choose a haunted crow as your familiar.
 If you do, it gains additional hit points equal to your warlock level.
 While you have this familiar, it recovers a single use of its Shriek action whenever either of you reduces a creature to 0 hit points, and the saving throw DC of this action equals your warlock spell save DC

 - #### Eyes of the Lost
-    As an ***action***, you can choose to perceive through the senses of an undead creature within 120 feet of you until the start of your next turn.
+    As an ***action***, you can choose to perceive through the senses of an undead creature within 120 ft until the start of your next turn.
 During this time, you are deaf and blind with regard to your own senses.

 - #### Ledger of the Deceased
     *Prerequisite: Pact of the Tome feature*

-    Whenever a creature that you can see within 120 feet dies or you touch a corpse, you can choose to have their name be magically inscribed in your Book of Shadows.
+    Whenever a creature that you can see within 120 ft dies or you touch a corpse, you can choose to have their name be magically inscribed in your Book of Shadows.
 That creature’s corpse is always considered to be present and whole within your Book.
 If your Book of Shadows is destroyed, all the names within are lost.

 - #### Rejuvenating Mercy
     *Prerequisite: 4th level*